David S. Goyer

-David Samuel Goyer (born December 22, 1965) is an American filmmaker, novelist and comic book writer.
-He is best known for writing the screenplays for several superhero films, including Nick Fury: Agent of S.H.I.E.L.D.
-(1998), the Blade trilogy (1998–2004), Christopher Nolan's Dark Knight trilogy (2005–2012), Man of Steel (2013) and Batman v Superman: Dawn of Justice (2016).
-He has also directed four films: Zig Zag (2002), Blade: Trinity (2004), The Invisible (2007) and The Unborn (2009).
-He is the creator of the science fiction television series Foundation.
+David Samuel Goyer (born December 22, 1965) is an American filmmaker, novelist, and comic book writer.
+He is best known for writing the screenplays and stories for several superhero films, including Nick Fury: Agent of S.H.I.E.L.D.
+(1998), the Blade trilogy (1998–2004), Christopher Nolan's Dark Knight trilogy (2005–2012), Man of Steel (2013), and Batman v Superman: Dawn of Justice (2016).
+He has also directed four films: Zig Zag (2002), Blade: Trinity (2004), The Invisible (2007), and The Unborn (2009).
+He is the creator of the science fiction television series Foundation which is loosely based upon the Foundation series written by Isaac Asimov.

-Goyer was also co-writer of the video games Call of Duty: Black Ops, Call of Duty: Black Ops II, and Call of Duty: Black Ops Cold War.
+Goyer was co-writer of the video games Call of Duty: Black Ops, Call of Duty: Black Ops II, and Call of Duty: Black Ops Cold War.
 He won a Saturn Award for Best Writing for Batman Begins (2005) and received another nomination for Dark City, and has been nominated for four Hugo Awards.

 Early life

 Goyer and his brother Jeff were born in Ann Arbor, Michigan, and were raised by their mother.
 He is Jewish on his mother's side, and attended Hebrew school.
 Goyer is an alumnus of Huron High School and the University of Southern California, graduating from the School of Cinema-Television in 1988.

 Goyer was a student of screenwriter Nelson Gidding at USC and frequently returned to Gidding's class as a guest speaker.
 He graduated in 1988 and sold his first screenplay for Death Warrant in 1989, which starred Jean-Claude Van Damme.
-With his first paycheck, he bought a new Isuzu Trooper, which was stolen the very first night he drove it home.
+With his first paycheck, he bought an Isuzu Trooper, which was stolen the first night he drove it home.